jenkins-pipeline/jenkins-pipeline/README.md

 Running Jenkins Pipeline on Docker is simple as `docker run -p 4567:4567 -e MONITOR_USERNAME=<your-username> -e MONITOR_TOKEN=<your-token> -v <your-path-to-config>:/jenkins-pipeline/config jenkinspipeline/jenkins-pipeline`

+`<your-path-to-config>` Should be the full path to the folder where you have saved your pipeline configuration files.

 ### Building

 To build Jenkins Pipeline image locally on your docker host you can simple run `docker build -rm -t jenkins-pipeline .`